Accrington railway station

 Accrington railway station serves the town of Accrington in Lancashire, England.
-It is a station on the East Lancashire line 6+1/4 mi east of Blackburn railway station operated by Northern.
+It is a station on the East Lancashire line 6+1/4 mi east of Blackburn railway station operated by Northern Trains.

-It is also served by Caldervale Line express services between Blackpool North, Leeds and York.
+It is also served by Calder Valley Line express services between Blackpool North, Leeds and York.

 History

 The station was opened on 10 June 1848 by the East Lancashire Railway, which amalgamated with the Lancashire & Yorkshire Railway in 1859.
 Taken into the London, Midland & Scottish Railway during the Grouping of 1923, the line then passed on to the London Midland Region of British Railways on nationalisation in 1948.

 The station was formerly a major junction on the ELR, with the line to Bury and Salford diverging southwards from that towards Blackburn and Preston at the western end of the station, just before the impressive viaduct that carries the line over the town centre.

 This was, for many years, a busy commuter route carrying regular trains from Skipton and Colne to Manchester Victoria, but it fell victim to the Beeching cuts in the sixties and closed to passengers on 5 December 1966.
 Few traces of this route remain today, the formation through the town (including part of the notorious 1 in 40 Baxenden Bank) having been built over.

 When Sectorisation was introduced, the station was served by Regional Railways until the Privatisation of British Railways.

 In April 2006, the body of a dead man was found slumped on the platform, thus closing the station for twelve hours.
 In July 2006, it was reported the dead man was in a very drunk state.
 In February 2008, another dead body of a man was found on the station.